Xi-CAM/Xi-cam/docs/source/quickstart.md

 This is a quick-start guide that will help you install Xi-CAM and explore an example plugin that you can experiment with.

+This guide does not explore the implementation of the plugin in too much detail.
 For more in-depth documentation for developing plugins from scratch,
 see: